Incoherent transport in a model for the strange metal phase: Memory-matrix formalism: Introduction

-Furthermore, since the bosons are incoherent, they do not contribute to the transverse Hall conductivity $\sigma_{xy}^{\rm boson}=0$.
+Indeed, since the critical bosons {turn out to be particle-hole symmetric}, they do not contribute to the transverse Hall conductivity $\sigma_{xy}^{\rm boson}=0$.
 Such a general picture could explain the experimental data if the bosons are light enough to short-circuit the fermions for the longitudinal conductivity.
-Since the fermions are also present in this model, there must be scattering between these two excitations.
-At low temperatures, scattering via incoherent bosons with finite momentum produces a finite lifetime for the fermions, at least on parts of the Fermi surface, with the generation of ``cold spots'' where the lifetime is typical of the Fermi liquid theory with scattering rate $\tau_{cold}^{-1}\sim T^{2}$, and ``hot spots'' where the dominant scattering is through the incoherent bosons, leading to a scattering rate $\tau_{hot}^{-1}\sim T^{\alpha}$, with $1<\alpha<1.5$ \cite{hlubina1995resistivity,RoschPRL}.
-The modeling of the Hall conductivity on a Fermi surface with an anisotropic lifetime has been treated in another study to describe the strange metal phase of the cuprates \cite{Hussey_McKenzie}.
+Since the fermions are also present in this model, there must be scattering between these two excitations. {As stated above, at low temperatures, }scattering via incoherent bosons with finite momentum produces a finite lifetime for the fermions, at least on parts of the Fermi surface, with the generation of ``hot spots'' where the dominant scattering is through the incoherent bosons, leading to a scattering rate $\tau_{hot}^{-1}\sim T^{\alpha}$, with $1<\alpha<1.5$ \cite{hlubina1995resistivity,RoschPRL}. {As explained before, the part of the Fermi surface which is unaffected by the boson scattering is called ``cold".} The modeling of the Hall conductivity on a Fermi surface with an anisotropic lifetime has been treated in another study to describe the strange metal phase of the cuprates \cite{Hussey_McKenzie}.
 The angular average on the Fermi surface favors \cite{Hussey_McKenzie} the ``hot regions'' for the Hall conductivity, leading to an average Hall inverse lifetime $\tau_{H}^{-1}\sim T^{3/2}$.
 Our study thus combines the two types of excitations (bosons and fermions) to give a new perspective to the old paradox, such that the Hall angle becomes $\cot\theta_H\sim T^{3}/T\sim T^{2}$, consistent with the experiments.